XIAZY/emojilang/README.md

 <compound_stmt> ::= <if>
 <if> ::= "🤔" <conditional> "⏬" <stmt> "⏫"
        | <conditional> "🐴" "⏬" <stmt> "⏫"
-       // these two are absolute the same. just here for internationalization!
+       // these two are absolutely the same. just here for internationalization!

 <expr> ::= <assignment>
 <assignment> ::= <conditional>